‘LITTLE NELLIE KELLY’

 Noonan has old-fashioned ideals and doesn’t want to work.
 He’s strict in his ways and disapproves of his daughter Nellie marrying some fresh-faced Jerry Kelly, even though he accompanies them to America.
 He tries to win her daughter’s affections and gets very annoyed when Jerry gets in the way.

 I found it funny when father/grandfather Noonan makes out he has a heart problem in order to win her daughter/granddaughter’s affections.
-He takes medication that is alcohol and fakes it out.
+He takes medication which is alcohol and fakes it out.
 He’s the sort of character you can love and loathe at the same time and Winninger plays both sides well.

-And there’s Douglas McPhial as Dennis Fogarty, the son of Arthur Shields as Timothy Fogarty.
+And there’s Douglas McPhail as Dennis Fogarty, the son of Arthur Shields as Timothy Fogarty.
 Dennis has a romantic interest in Little Nellie when she’s grown up.
 I like this young man, as he and Little Nellie become good friends earlier on.
 Dennis wishes her a happy birthday with a bunch of flowers.